 An Unceremonious Pack-up

-It is not about a pack-up announced by a director after a film shooting.
-I am talking about a virtual ‘pack-up’ declared by a doctor in a dental clinic.
+I am not talking about a pack-up announced by a director after a film shooting.
+It’s about a virtual ‘pack-up’ declared by a doctor in a dental clinic.
 Continue reading “An Unceremonious Pack-up”

 The cheeky puzzle